jannewer/icr-evaluation-pipeline/README.md

-# icr_evaluation_pipeline
+# Intra-Class Rarity Model Evaluation Pipeline

 This is a pipeline to evaluate intra-class rarity models systematically.
 It uses the [Dagster](https://dagster.io/) framework.
-[Mlflow Tracking](https://mlflow.org/docs/latest/tracking/) is used to log parameters, metrics and artifacts of the evaluation.
+[MLflow Tracking](https://mlflow.org/docs/latest/tracking/) is used to log parameters, metrics and artifacts of the evaluation.

 ## Getting started